 The Engineering Plus program prepares graduates for exciting, diverse, and innovative professional careers and for graduate study in a wide variety of disciplines.
-An engineering degree in e+ provides a pathway through engineering for students interested in interdisciplinary, hands-on design, coupled with an Emphasis, plus the flexibility to explore another passion through the selection of an e+ Concentration.
+An engineering degree in e+ provides a pathway through engineering for students interested in interdisciplinary, hands-on design.
 Graduates from the Engineering Plus program will find opportunities in many engineering enterprises, as well as unique positions enabled by their engineering Emphasis and Concentration choices.
 Students gain confidence and professional skills emphasizing leadership, collaboration and communication, through multiple team-based courses.

 Program Educational Objective